viewstools/docs/README.md

 ### .view.tests

-TODO Give functional examples
+_TODO Functional examples_

 ## View
 ### Easy in, Easy out
-There is no View without .view file.
+There is no view without `.view` file.

-Each saved View will be morphed (compiled) to production quality Javascript and saved as .view.js file.
+Each saved view will be morphed (compiled) to production quality JavaScript and saved as `.view.js` file.

-If on some point you decide you don't need ViewsDX anymore you can always use generated components located in .view.js files without rewriting any code.
+If on some point you decide you don't need Views anymore you can always use generated components located in `.view.js` files without rewriting any code.

 ### Embedding Views
-Any View can be embedded in another View by its filename as a dynamically injected Custom Block.
+Views can be used in other views through their file name.

 ![Views can be embedded in ](images/embedingViews.jpg)